acmucsd/mern-template/README.md

 ## Running

 1. `cd` into `client` and run the command `yarn install` to install all dependencies
-2. To start the client, run `yarn start` in the same directory
+2. To start the client, run `yarn dev` in the same directory
 3. In another command window, `cd` into `server` and run `yarn install` and `yarn start` to install all dependencies and start the server.
 4. Happy hacking!